jbcodeforce/ML-studies/docs/ml/generative-ai.md

 During the training process, the model learns the statistical relationships between words, phrases, and sentences, allowing it to generate coherent and contextually relevant responses when given a prompt or query.

-The techniques to customize LLM applications from simplest to more complex.
+The techniques to customize LLM applications from simplest to more complex are:

 * **Zero-shot inference**: allows a pre-trained LLM to generate responses to tasks that it hasn’t been specifically trained for.
 In this technique, the model is provided with an input text and a prompt that describes the expected output from the model in natural language.
 * Prompt engineering with zero-shot inference.